Music Therapy Internship Application Logo

 • Introduction

 It is the belief of Able ARTS Work that an individual, provided with a loving, receptive environment, where creative expression is focused into a viable artistic channel, can have unlimited potential to learn and grow.
 The creative arts are very motivating and rewarding.
 Individuals who have difficulty communicating through traditional means (speaking and writing) often find freedom in using the creative arts (drawing, singing, acting, dancing) as their communication tool.
-As students become more accustomed to expressing themselves through the fine arts, their self-esteem and confidence increase, allowing them to view themselves as successful members of society.
+As individuals become more accustomed to expressing themselves through the fine arts, their self-esteem and confidence increase, allowing them to view themselves as successful members of society.

 MISSION